xizon/poemkit/README.md

 **PoemKit can work and deploy through commands, it still requires real code to be written behind them.** These kits serve as UI components and some logic modules that can be put together into a real website or application prototype that will still require programming functions to make them work in the real world.
 PoemKit meets fully customizable webpack requirements.

-🚌 You can also use a standalone React UI components library  (based on BootStrap 5) [React Pure Bootstrap](https://github.com/xizon/react-pure-bootstrap).
+🚌 You can also use a standalone React UI components library  (based on BootStrap 5) [Funda UI](https://github.com/xizon/funda-ui).

 ---